 The term "analytical validity" in genetics refers to the degree to which a laboratory assay accurately determines a genotype of interest.
 The performance of genotyping assays is assessed in terms of analytical sensitivity and analytical specificity.
 The analytical sensitivity is the "proportion of biological samples that have a positive test result or known mutation and that are correctly classified as positive" (Rehm et al., 2013).
-The analytical specificity is the "proportion of biological samples that have a negative test result or no identified mutation (being tested for) and that are correctly classified as negative" (Rehm et al., 2013).
+The analytical specificity is the "proportion of biological samples that have a negative test result or no

-46 eMERGE (Electronic Medical Records and Genomics) is a US National Human Genome Research Institute (NHGRI)-organized network that couples DNA biorepositories with electronic medical record (EMR) systems for large scale, high-throughput genetic research in support of implementing genomic medicine (https://emerge.mc.vanderbilt.edu).
+&lt;sup>46 eMERGE (Electronic Medical Records and Genomics) is a US National Human Genome Research Institute (NHGRI)-organized network that couples DNA biorepositories with electronic medical record (EMR) systems for large scale, high-throughput genetic research in support of implementing genomic medicine (https://emerge.mc.vanderbilt.edu).
 See also (Jarvik et al., 2014) for additional considerations.